FARM3R8OY/HexaphobUS/Code/setup.md

 Now we only need to register the public key to the GnuPG server, in order for the signed commits to work properly.
 - Run ```gpg --gen-revoke <sec-key-ID>```;
-- Confirm the revocation certificate.
+- Confirm the revocation certificate;
 - Run ```gpg --send-keys <sec-key-ID>``` (**this only sends the public key**).

 The key management procedure is now complete.
 You can close the window.